cs1302uga/cs1302-urgency-queue/README.md

-This should create a directory called `cs1302-urgency-queue` in your present working directory that contains a clone of the project's respository.
+This should create a directory called `cs1302-urgency-queue` in your present working directory that contains a clone of the project's repository.
 Take a look around.

 If any updates to the project files are announced by your instructor, you can merge those changes into your copy by changing into your project's directory